telicent-oss/smart-caches-core/docs/jaxrs-base-server/index.md

   }
 }
 ```
-For more complex applications most likely you would pass the `Authorizer` down into your underlying APIs to allow them
+For more complex applications most likely you would pass the `DataAccessAuthorizer` down into your underlying APIs to
-to make appropriate data access decisions.
+allow them to make appropriate data access decisions.

 ## Error Handling